HGalletti/HGalletti/README.md

 https://github.com/HGalletti/Reservas_hoteleras (Data analytics and visualization with Power Bi)

-https://github.com/HGalletti/Prestamos-bancarios (Data Science Project with Python, Pandas, Sklearn, etc).
+https://github.com/HGalletti/Prestamos-bancarios (Data Science Project with Python, Pandas, Sklearn, etc) (In progress).

 ### You can follow me on: